 OWASP Scotland

 Welcome to the OWASP Scotland Chapter page.
-The chapter is lead by Sean Wright and Rob Jansson.
-Please follow us on Twitter for our latest updates as well as Eventbrite for notifications of upcoming events (as well as obtaining tickets for those events).
+The chapter is lead by Rob Jansson, Jim Slaughter and Sean Wright.
+Please follow us on Twitter for our latest updates as well as Meetup for notifications of upcoming events (as well as obtaining tickets for those events).
 Alternatively signup to our OWASP Scotland Google Group.

 Events